thejaykobe/k3os/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/thejaykobe/k3os)
 ![GitHub release (latest SemVer including pre-releases)](https://img.shields.io/github/v/release/thejaykobe/k3os?include_prereleases&label=release&sort=semver)

+# NOTES

+I'm still working on migrating the container code to git from docker hub.
+There are some issues I'm working through, but feel the current release is stable enough to push to production based on my test & production clusters running stable for over a week now.

+In order to upgrade to this version you will have to use the upgrade template here -> https://github.com/thejaykobe/k3os/blob/master/overlay/share/rancher/k3s/server/manifests/system-upgrade-plans/k3os-latest.yaml - you will also have to add or update the label on your nodes with the following info -> k3os.io/upgrade=1.28.15-1.1-production

 # k3OS

 k3OS is a Linux distribution designed to remove as much OS maintenance